jhon-patiu/jhon-patiu/README.md

 - 👋 Hi, I’m @jhon-patiu
-- 👀 I’m interested in Web / Mobile App Development
+- 👀 I’m interested in Web and iOS Development
 - 📫 How to reach me: patiunohj@gmail.com

 <!---